section-engineering-education/engineering-education/content/articles/creating-an-application-using-beeware/index.md

 There is a callback method `on_press` defined within the same buttons.
 We make use of a class-defined function `enterdata` that takes a number or an operand such as `+`, `-`, `*`, `÷`, `.` and `C`. and appends it to the input value.

-Then, we use the `partial` built-in function in python that takes a function and some inputs pre-filled to return a fully-filled function.
+Then, we use the `partial` built-in function in Python that takes a function and some inputs pre-filled to return a fully-filled function.
 Our partial function takes our `enterdata` function and a number value to the final parameter to the function.
 When pressed, a `CALCULATE` button also calls the `calculate` function.

-The `calculate` function that takes our expression evaluated by the `enterdata` function and produces a result using python's in-built function `eval`.
+The `calculate` function that takes our expression evaluated by the `enterdata` function and produces a result using Python's in-built function `eval`.
 The `eval` function takes an expression as input and returns the expression result as output.

 Finally, we add our buttons to the different boxes defined earlier.
 We begin by adding the input text to `box1`.
 Next, we add the `CALCULATE` button to the `box2`.
 We then add` 7`, `8`, ` 9`, and `plus` buttons to `box3`.
 Finally, we added buttons 4,5,6, and minus to `box4`.
 Then, all the necessary buttons are added similarly.